Azure Databricks for Scala developers

 - Code: You can synchronize code using Git.
 See Git integration for Databricks Git folders.

 - Libraries and jobs: You can create libraries externally and upload them to Azure Databricks.
 Those libraries may be imported within Azure Databricks notebooks, or they can be used to create jobs.
-See Libraries and Create and run Azure Databricks Jobs.
+See Libraries and Schedule and orchestrate workflows.

 - Remote machine execution: You can run code from your local IDE for interactive development and testing.
 The IDE can communicate with Azure Databricks to execute large computations on Azure Databricks clusters.
 For example, you can use IntelliJ IDEA with Databricks Connect.